 Here's what you'll find in this section:

-The lesson plans were written by Dr. Kay Edwards, Associate Professor and Chair of Music Education at Miami University in Oxford, OH.
+The lesson plans were written by Dr. Kay Edwards, Professor and Chair of Music Education at Miami University in Oxford, OH.
 Dr. Edwards earned both a Master of Music and Doctor of Musical Arts in general music from Arizona State University, and a Bachelor of Music from Ohio University.
 She has been an active clinician and author in the areas of elementary general music, guided listening, and multicultural music education for more than 15 years at the university level and has 10 years experience as an elementary general music teacher.
 In addition to Orff Level III certification, she has special training in Kodály and Dalcroze pedagogies.

 "Classics for Kids is my source for helpful resources for planning my lessons.
 I'm just wrapping up my last lesson on the string family and Vivaldi's Spring.
 The kids have been listening attentively -- and enjoying it."